Proof of Cloud: Data Center Execution Assurance for Confidential VMs: Confidential VMs Security in Practice

 The cloud provider, comprising the Host Manager \encircled{M} and Hardware Provider \encircled{P}, is modeled as an entity with a potentially adversarial software stack.
 Its measured launch process and certificate issuance infrastructure are assumed to be verifiable.
 The following behaviors are considered: (i) the provider is trusted to issue valid \gls{ekc} for its \glspl{tpm} and to provision \gls{ak} that are correctly measured and sealed under expected \gls{pcr} values; (ii) the provider is \emph{not} trusted to maintain confidentiality for data processed or stored in software-visible components, such as the \gls{vtpm}, which are fully accessible to the host operating system and hypervisor; and (iii) integrity guarantees are considered meaningful only when they are cryptographically verifiable, for example, through measured boot flows, sealed keys, and hardware-generated attestations.

-A critical requirement for the \gls{ekc} is issuance by an entity capable of certifying the infrastructure of a trusted provider, such as \gls{gcp} certifying an \gls{ek} within its own data center.

-Figure \ref{fig:setting-threat-model} presents the overall process and identifies the individual parties involved.
+A critical requirement for the \gls{ekc} is issuance by an entity capable of certifying the infrastructure of a trusted provider, such as \gls{gcp} certifying an \gls{ek} within its own data center. \Cref{fig:setting-threat-model} presents the overall process and identifies the individual parties involved.
 The following provides a detailed description of each party. \begin{description}[leftmargin=1.5cm] \item[Verifier \encircled{V}] validates attestations and owns the workload's secrets.
 Also known as \textit{Client}.
 The Verifier wants to verify the integrity of the \gls{cvm} before deploying the workload and interacting with it. \item[CVM Operator \encircled{O}] the \textit{Tenant} who launches and manages the \gls{cvm} (may coincide with \encircled{V} in some cases). \item[The Host Manager \encircled{M}] is responsible for launching and managing the confidential host OS and hypervisor.
 In certain scenarios, the Host Manager role may overlap with or be fulfilled by the Hardware Provider \encircled{P}, particularly in deployment contexts where the environment is fully end-to-end provisioned and managed by the cloud provider. \item[HW Provider \encircled{P}] \textit{Cloud} infrastructure provider who controls physical servers, hypervisor, \gls{vtpm}/\gls{tpm}, and the networking layer. \end{description}

 Using these definitions, we can now refine our understanding of the cloud provider as a composite of the Hardware Provider \encircled{P} and the Host Manager \encircled{M}.
 We trust \encircled{P} for integrity and provenance (physical non-tamper and correct \gls{ekc} issuance), but do not trust any provider-controlled software (\encircled{M}) for confidentiality or channel honesty.
 Integrity holds only when cryptographically verifiable (measured launch, sealed keys, hardware-signed attestations).